hhas/appleeventbridge/AppleEventBridge/doc-source/11 low-level-apis.md

 Clients shouldn't instantiate these classes directly; instead, AEM will instantiate them as appropriate when the client calls the methods of other AEM query objects, starting with the `AEMApp`, `AEMCon` and `AEMIts` objects that form the root of all AEM queries.

 In fact, it isn't really necessary to remember the class hierarchy at all, only to know which concrete classes (shown in bold on the above diagram) support which methods.
-All public methods are inherited from just three abstract superclasses: `AEMObjectSpecifier`, `AEMMultipleElementsSpecifier`, and `AEMTest` (highlighted above).
+All public methods are inherited from just three abstract superclasses: `AEMObjectSpecifier`, `AEMMultipleElementsSpecifier`, and `AEMTestClause` (highlighted above).
 The following sections list these methods for reference.

 ### `AEMObjectSpecifier` methods